 Logging: DXLab for general/DX logging, N1MM+ for contest logging.

-All band/antenna combinations automatically selected by Green Heron software driving an Array Solutions 6 x 2 switch.
+All band/antenna combinations automatically selected by Green Heron software driving the Array Solutions 6 x 2 switch.

 Also have operated remote as W3/WT2P, W4/WT2P, W6/WT2P